-The Internet of Things (IoT) already affect much of our lives without us necessarily knowing it.
+The Internet of Things (IoT) already affects much of our lives without us necessarily knowing it.
 Think of improved health sciences, home devices, building and construction, security and public safety, efficient industrial outputs, and many others.
-If you are still asking what is the meaning of internet of things, we suggest you first ave a look at our article about what is iot.
+If you are still asking what is the meaning of Internet of Things, we suggest you first ave a look at our article about what is iot.

 What iot is normally credited for is an enhanced customer experience, increased efficiency and productivity, and better communication.
-These are all possible from the collection of huge amounts of real-time data collected from thousands of connected devices, which is subsequently analysed to facilitate decision making.
+These are all possible from collecting huge amounts of real-time data collected from thousands of connected devices, which is subsequently analysed to facilitate decision-making.